 - The person claims to be in Afghanistan, but asks you to send money to an account in a third country, such as Nigeria.

-- The scammer claims they are a U.S. consular officer and claims you have won the U.S. Diversity Visa Lottery, or makes grand promises of a U.S. job and work permit if you send them money for visas.
-Again, these are all lies.
-U.S. diplomats and consular officers do not “cold call” people with offers of visas or jobs.
+- The scammer claims they are a U.S. consular officer and says you have won the Diversity Visa Lottery, or a job and work permit.
+U.S. diplomats do not “cold call” people with offers of visas or jobs.
 For more information on DV Lottery-specific scams, see https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/fraud.html.

 - You sent money to the scammer for visas or plane tickets, but they always have a new excuse why they cannot travel, often citing detention by military or immigration officials.